Contract Translations for Spanish, Chinese, Tagalog, Vietnamese, Korean Customers

 The case is Refugio Valdez v.
 Seidner-Miller, Inc., Case No. B281003, decided on March 27, 2019 in the Court of Appeal of the State of California, Second Appellate District Division Seven.

-Contact All Language Alliance, Inc. to order legal translation services from English to Spanish, Chinese, Vietnamese, Korean, Tagalog to comply with California Civil Code 1632, and to schedule a Spanish interpreter, a Filipino interpreter, a Mandarin Chinese interpreter, a Korean interpreter, a Vietnamese for a deposition or a client meeting.
+Contact All Language Alliance, Inc. to order legal translation services from English to Spanish, Chinese, Vietnamese, Korean, Tagalog to comply with California Civil Code 1632, and to schedule an on-site or a remote Spanish interpreter, a Filipino interpreter, a Mandarin Chinese interpreter, a Korean interpreter, a Vietnamese interpreter for an in-person deposition, a virtual deposition, or for a deposition prep meeting with a non-English-speaking client.

 #alllanguagealliance #tagalogtranslation #koreantranslation #chinesetranslation #spanishtranslation #leaseagreementtranslation #agreementtranslation #contracttranslation #spanishcontracttranslation #koreancontracttranslation #tagalogcontracttranslation #chinesecontracttranslation #vietnamesecontracttranslation